sider/sider-docs/docs/custom-rules/introduction-to-custom-rules.md

 ## What are Custom Rules?

-Custom rules are sets of code patterns and messages used by Sider’s supported static code analyzers.
+Custom rules are sets of code patterns and messages used by Sider's supported static code analyzers.
 You write custom rules to enforce your projects guidelines and share code-base knowledge.
 If the rules match a pattern in the code, they report a message.

 ## Why it matters?